kevinkwl/flowey/README.md

 ```

 or sending URIs to the server via regular browsers or API development environments like [POSTMAN](https://www.getpostman.com/).

+File [`test.sh`](./test.sh) in the root dir is for continuous integration tests.
+It uses `pylint` to find potential bugs and possibly violations of design conventions, unit tests for `flask` app are also executed in the `sh`.
+The output of the tests are located in `test-reports` branch.

 ### Test the iOS app